beckashi/RS_greyscale-classifying/readme.md

 Week1: discuss about greyscale classifying to work Make a clear design about the challenges and make the actual hypothesis of our investigation.

+1.what we can do: like how many greyscale classifications can read

+2.what we will do to achieve it:

+3.limits: like seperated by a distance or limited to some size